 Breaks away from home

 - 12 | Prepare a respite plan

-- 16 | Getting away for less
+- 16 | Get away for less

-17 Planning fo

-Planning for emergencies

-Download our Emergency Planning Tools and ID Card!
+Planning for emergencies Directions for downloading our Emergency Planning Tools and ID Card!

 Planning, tasks and resources

-- 28 | Weekly Planner
+Weekly Planner carers.net.nz

-- 29 | carers.net.nz

 "It took a long time for me to realise that I needed breaks."

 Respite is Important!

 What is respite?

 For many the term 'respite' has a very specific meaning.
-It has strong associations with government-funded in-home or residential care designed to provide breaks for those in a caring role.
-This is, of course, an aspect of respite, but the word has a broader meaning too.
+It has strong associations with government-funded in-home or residential care that is designed to provide care for a loved one so their carers can have a break. his is, of course, an aspect of respite, but the word has a broader meaning too.
 Respite can be as simple as taking time out or having a break from your responsibilities as carer: a few minutes snatched here and there during the day, an hour or two each week, or a longer planned break.
 Respite is an individual thing.
 What counts as time out for you (say, time in the garden) someone else might find an unwelcome chore.
 So really it's about choice.
 Respite is time spent the way you choose to spend it.
-It can be time spent at home or away from home, by yourself or with another person.
+It can be time spent at home or away from home, by yourself or with others.
 Respite is anything that makes you feel energised, refreshed, and ready to step back into your caring role.

 "Don't just talk or think about having breaks, which is what I do ... be proactive, get out the calendar!"

-Time Out

-Why respite matters

-You're probably used to looking at life in terms of the needs of the person or people you support.
-So let's start with the reasons why your taking a break is important to them.
+Why respite matters You're probably used to looking at life in terms of the needs of the person or people you support.
+So let's start with the reasons why taking a break for yourself is important to them.

 "Find time for yourself.
 Even if it's having a bath, reading a book or making yourself a cup of tea."
 Having a break away from you can benefit their health and wellbeing.
 It can encourage independence, build self-esteem, and provide a broader range of social interactions.
 When you get back together again, you'll have different things to talk about.
 If you support an adult family member or friend, they may feel concerned that they need your help.
 If you take a break, it may help them overcome any sense of guilt they may feel.
 Now, what about the risks to you?
 Most long-time carers will tell you that your own health and wellbeing will suffer without adequate breaks.
-Always putting others first can see you become isolated socially and lead to feelings of resentment and unhappiness.
+Always putting others first can see you become more isolated socially and may lead to feelings of resentment and unhappiness.
 It can also see you neglect your own health needs, including postponing regular health checks or not having them at all.
-Many family and whānau carers experience depression.
+Many family, whānau and aiga carers experience depression.
 Take time to learn and recognise the symptoms (see page 25) and see your doctor if you're unwell or not coping with your caring situation as well as you used to.
 There are serious risks associated with carers becoming exhausted and overwhelmed.
 Compassion fatigue and carer 'burnout' is an all too real phenomenon.
-The wellbeing of the person you support depends on your being fit and able to care - physically and mentally.
-Caring can be a tough job, especially over the long term, and taking the breaks you need will help you continue to care well.
+The wellbeing of the person you support depends on you being fit and able to care - physically and mentally.
+Caring can be a tough job, especially over the long term.
+Taking the breaks you need will help you continue to care well.
 Making it happen Respite doesn't just happen.
-You need to plan for it - or at least be ready to take the opportunity when it arises.
+You need to plan for it - or at least be ready to take any opportunities that arise.
 A positive respite plan requires motivation, inspiration, and calculation.
 Ask yourself these questions: